cohalloran1/march-madness/src/output/analysis/matchup_1242_vs_1116.md

 ## Analysis

 Kansas has a slight edge as a #7 seed versus #10 seed Arkansas.
 Kansas has a higher ELO rating (1703 vs 1587), indicating better season-long performance.
 Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
-This is expected to be a close matchup, with Kansas having a slight edge (55.32% win probability).
+Kansas is the clear favorite with a 73.18% chance to win.

 ## Betting Value Assessment